scalabridge/docs/sites/en/learn-to-code/objects.md

 An OBJECT is a location in computer memory where you can store DATA (aka VALUES).

-There are many kinds of objects, including String, Number, Array, Hash, Time, ...
+There are many kinds of objects, including String, Int, Double, List, Map...

 (The different kinds of objects are called CLASSES or TYPES.
 Some day soon you will create your own classes but for now, we will use the built-in ones.)

-# Numbers
+# Int

-A NUMBER is what it sounds like.
+An `Int` is short for "Integer" which is a whole number.

     10
     -12
-    3.14
+    540698

+# Double

+A `Double` is a way to express numbers with decimals.

+    3.0
+    -1.23
+    4.89034851

+Try typing the above numbers into the REPL to see what result type comes back!

+    scala> 3
+    res0: Int = 3

+    scala> -1.23
+    res1: Double = -1.23

 # Strings